 Janet’s body was found in the home with multiple gunshot wounds.
 Her sister Angela had also been shot and was fighting for her life.

-While police initially said they weren't sure who was a suspect and who was a victim, they now say they believe Beverly killed Janet, and then lied in wait for her sister Angela to get home from work before shooting her in the back.
+While police initially said they weren't sure who was a suspect and who was a victim, they now say they believe Beverly killed Janet, and then lay in wait for her sister Angela to get home from work before shooting her in the back.

 Court documents say investigators found a note inside Beverly's car that said, "Janet is not a very nice person" and "I had no one to help me."
 The note also read "I think she was getting ready to evict me, and I'm 85 and have no place to go."